Deploying ThreatLocker via GPO with a startup script

 4) Add the organization identifier of the child (on the organizations page) to the "Company" variable on line 21.

-Note: If you are deploying to the parent organization, or you do not have any child organizations, simply use the organization unique identifier of the parent (on the organizations page).
+Note: If you are deploying to the parent organization, or you do not have any child organizations, simply use the parent organization's identifier (on the organizations page).

 undefined undefined